rishi-singh26/DigipinManager/privacy-policy.md

 ---

 ## 5. Changes to This Policy
-This Privacy Policy may be updated at any time without prior notice.
+This Privacy Policy may be updated without prior notice.
 Any revisions will be posted with an updated effective date.
 Continued use of the application signifies your acceptance of any changes.

 ---